Stefan-Macovei-Grigoras/RPA-meteo-alarm/README.md

 # Meteo Alarm Automation

 ## Overview
 This project automates the process of monitoring weather alerts from the [Meteo Alarm](https://meteoalarm.org/en/live/) website.
 The automation checks for alarms in a specified country using API calls, extracts details about awareness levels and alert types, and generates a report in Excel format.
-The report is sorted alphabetically by region and sent via email with high importance and personal sensitivity settings.
+The report is sorted alphabetically by region and sent via email to the people located in that areas.

 ## Features
 1. **Alarm Check** - Verifies if there are active alarms for the specified country.